 Social listening is a great way to look for opportunities to leverage emerging trends and proactively engage with customers and prospects.
-As social sellers in B2B we need to think of our target audience, our ideal customer profile and have a strategy which addresses the best way to reach out to customers and prospects to really build trust and meaningful business relationships.
+As social sellers in B2B, we need to think of our target audience, our ideal customer profile, and have a strategy that addresses the best way to reach out to customers and prospects to build trust and meaningful business relationships.
 This requires a proactive approach and a very different set of competencies than order taking.

-Business executives are looking to learn and to gather information – in their preferred format – to help them make informed decisions: they are looking for substantial, relevant content and not just generic marketing hype and this is where sales people need to step up to the mark.
+Business executives are looking to learn and gathering information – in their preferred format – to help them make informed decisions: they are looking for substantial, relevant content and not just generic marketing hype, and this is where sales people need to step up to the mark.

-That’s why, in order to really reap the benefits of social selling you should:
+That’s why to reap the benefits of social selling you should:

-- Secondly, Sales Enablement needs to be engaged as an active player in the social selling strategy, by creating and curating high-quality and consistent messaging content for Sales who will need to enhance their individual marketing skills.
-Collaboration and alignment between Sales and Marketing is key.
+- Secondly, Sales Enablement needs to be engaged as an active player in the social selling strategy, by creating and curating high-quality and consistent messaging content for Sales who will need to enhance their marketing skills.
+Collaboration and alignment between Sales and Marketing are key.

 - Thirdly we need to measure ROI.
 The MHI Global research institute’s annual study found that there is a direct correlation between social selling behaviours and increased revenue.
 Sales for Life’s study found that every 1$ invested in social selling yielded 5$.

-To measure the ROI of Social Selling and the impact it has on sales performance there are a number of metrics that can be useful:
+To measure the ROI of Social Selling and the impact it has on sales performance, several metrics can be useful: